The Devils Bridge

 The name means The Devils Bridge.
 The legend tells of a young, beautiful girl from the neighborhood.
 Hair dark as the Venetian night, eyes deep brown as endless wells, and lips eager and full of youth and exuberance.

 She fell in love.
 Not with a handsome boy from next door, but with someone who could never be hers.
-As in so many tragic love stories, her hearts flame and desire wanted someone who was as impossible as the moon to the lone wolf… An Austrian soldier.
+As in so many tragic love stories, her heart’s flame and desire wanted someone who was as impossible as the moon to the lone wolf… An Austrian soldier.

 Austria was the enemy.
 And the soldiers were the ones that oppressed the people and they were hated by the family of the girl.
 Her father tried to talk her out of it, her mother begged her to forget him but in vain.
 In the end, they sent her away.
 She cried and longed and begged and tried to convince her family to let her come back.
 Until one day a message reached the young woman.
 Her Austrian soldier had been assassinated.
 She couldn’t believe it and she wouldn’t accept it.
 The poor girl stopped eating and she stopped doing her duties.
 She didn’t want to live anymore.

 And on midnight the last Sunday of November, the two women stood at the Devils Bridge on the northern side, waiting.
 The girl held a lit candle and a gold coin in her hand.
 When the witch called out into the night, a figure all covered in a huge black coat stepped up on the bridge from the far side.
 The two women could hear his feet banging against the stone pavement of the bridge.
 Pushed by the old witch the girl walked up to the middle of the bridge.
-The dark phantom took the gold coin, opened his pocket and grabbed the key of time and space and threw it in the canal.
+The dark phantom took the gold coin, opened his pocket and grabbed the key of time and space, and threw it in the canal.
 At that moment the Austrian soldier appeared on the other side of the bridge.
-The girl ran to him an when she was in his arms once more she blew out the candle and in the darkness, they saw the path to love and happiness at their feet.
+The girl ran to him and when she was in his arms once more she blew out the candle and in the darkness, they saw the path to love and happiness at their feet.

 But the witch still had to pay the price.
 For the devil doesn’t give away life for gold coins only.
 Every Christmas Eve at midnight for seven years to come the woman had to bring the dead body of a baptized, Christian child to the bridge.
 And there the devil would take the soul of the infant.